InterNetX/domainstudio-multiplexer/README.md

   }
 }
 ```
-as a websocket message to the proxy will result in something like this coming back:
+as a WebSocket message to the proxy will result in something like this coming back:
 ```
 {
   "stid": "20190702-stid",